jsvn/Aloha-Apparel-2/README.md

 # Aloha Part 2
 HTML requirements:

-Incorporates a list-based navigation menu
+Incorporated a list-based navigation menu
 CSS requirements:

 Be refactored to use a mobile-first responsive layout using flexbox (no floats!)